spamscanner/url-regex-safe/README.md

 * We added `parens` and `ipv6` options, which are set to `true` by default ([url-regex][] had `parens` set to `true` and `ipv6` was non-existent or set to `false` rather).
 * We added an `apostrophe` option, which is set to `false` by default ([url-regex][] had this set to `true`).
 * We added a `trailingPeriod` option, which is set to `false` by default (which means matches won't contain trailing periods, whereas [url-regex][] had this set to `true`).

+## Limitations

+Since we cannot use regular expression's "negative lookbehinds" functionality (due to [RE2][] limitations), we could not merge the logic from this [pull request](https://github.com/kevva/url-regex/pull/67/commits/6c31d81c35c3bb72c413c6e4af92a37b2689ead2).
+This would have allowed us to make it so `example.jpeg` would match only if it was `example.jp`, however if you pass `example.jpeg` right now it will extract `example.jp` from it (since `.jp` is a TLD).
+An alternative solution may exist, and we welcome community contributions regarding this issue.

 ## Contributors